-My tips on how to start walking after having a baby:
+My tips on how to safely start walking after having a baby:

-- Enjoy being outside, amongst nature and getting out and about in your community again.
+- Enjoy the experience of being outside, amongst nature and getting out and about in your community again

-- If your body feels good during and after your first walks, you should aim to gradually build up your walking distance over time.
+- If your body feels good during (and after) your first few walks, aim to gradually build up your walking distance over time

-- You can pick up the pace or add in some hills if you feel like getting your heart pumping a little more.
+WHEN YOU’RE FEELING STRONG: You can pick up the pace or add in some hills if you feel like getting your heart pumping a little more!